 Common symptoms of jaundice include:

-- a yellow tinge to the skin and the whites of the eyes
+- a yellow tinge to the skin, mucous membranes, and the whites of the eyes

 - pale stools

 In infants, the yellowish tinge can start at the head and spread down the body to the toes.

 The United Kingdom’s National Health Service (NHS) notes that jaundice may be less apparent on Black and Brown skin.
 It is more obvious in the whites of the eyes.

 Accompanying symptoms of jaundice may include:

 The underlying conditions causing jaundice can also lead to their own complications.